Everyones' have a dream to become a lecturer or researcher in India. To get these posts, candidates have to appear in UGC NET, CSIR NET.

-The CSIR NET is conducted only for the Science Stream students, the ICAR NET is held for the students belonging to the Agriculture Field and on the other hand, the UGC NET is conducted for other subjects/streams.
+CSIR NET is conducted only for the Science Stream students, and the UGC NET is for other subjects/streams.
+(For Agriculture field, ICAR Exam is conducted by ASRB).

 Let’s begin with understanding the nature of both exams first!